wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 <strong>Gauge</strong>

-   <ul>This metric type is for values which go up and down, such as a gasoline guage in vehicles.
+   <ul>This metric type is for values that go up and down, such as a gasoline guage in vehicles.
    Each guage has a maximum capacity and usually a minimum of zero.
    </ul>